JakubSzwajka/JakubSzwajka.github.io/_posts/2022-06-05-Pytest-fixture-import.md

     return client
 ```

-I had the token authentication so after logging I needed to update defaults argument in Client instance.
+I had the token authentication so after logging I needed to update the defaults argument in the Client instance.

-After this I can import as argument a superuser_client.
+After this, I can import as an argument a superuser_client.
 It will be logged (with token set) and ready to make requests.

-Let’s go back to this sexy test.
+Let's go back to this sexy test.

 ```python
 # /test_views.py